voyager-admin/voyager/docs/bread/actions.md

 # Actions

-Action are the buttons you see when browsing a BREAD.
+Actions are the buttons you see when browsing a BREAD.
-There are two kinds of action: bulk and single.
+There are two kinds of actions: bulk and single.
 By default all actions are single actions.

 ## Adding an Action